loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 # Introduction

+:warning: WARNING :warning:

+- This is an image-heavy post (I have lazy-loading enabled, so images should only load as you scroll)
+- My only "good" lighting is in the kitchen, and I don't have a DSLR or macro lens, so excuse the blurry close-up shots and shadows :man_shrugging:

 I've been using a [WASD CODE 87-key mechanical keyboard with Cherry MX Clear switches](https://www.wasdkeyboards.com/code-v3-87-key-mechanical-keyboard-cherry-mx-clear.html) since 2017.
+I liked it so much that I bought another (for when I used to work in the office).

 {{< figure src="20230714_001.jpg" width="75%" alt="code keyboard" attr="Image from WASD" attrlink="https://www.wasdkeyboards.com/code-v3-87-key-mechanical-keyboard-cherry-mx-clear.html">}}

 {{< figure src="20230714_002.jpg" width="75%" alt="code keyboard" attr="Image from WASD" attrlink="https://www.wasdkeyboards.com/code-v3-87-key-mechanical-keyboard-cherry-mx-clear.html">}}

-I actually have two of them (one for when I used to work in the office), but have been looking more at ergonomic keyboards and decided to make the jump to a split keyboard.
+I spend *a lot* of time in front of my computer, both for work and for hobbies.
+In an effort to not end up with [repetitive strain injury](https://en.wikipedia.org/wiki/Repetitive_strain_injury) years from now, I've been looking into more ergonomic keyboards.

 # The search